School

 🏅 The English Baccalaureate

 The EBacc is officially recognised by the Government and employers as a sign that a pupil has studied a wide range of subjects successfully.
-Nationally, fewer than 20% of students achieve this award.
-To achieve the EBacc, a student needs grades 9–5 in:
+To achieve the EBacc, a student in Jamiah needs grades 9–5 in:

 1. English Language or English Literature